Mitulol/Instagram-Clone/README.md

 # Insta485 - Full-Stack Instagram Clone

-A fully functional Instagram-like web application built as part of the EECS 485 course at the University of Michigan.
+A fully functional Instagram-like web application.
 This project was implemented in three phases: static site generation, server-side dynamic pages, and client-side dynamic pages with a REST API.

 ---